 My friend, Sam, and I have travelled across the country to see Wrexham’s first away game of the season for the past two campaigns.
-Trips to Guiseley and Maidenhead have given us plenty of stories and also plenty of points (six in total).
+Trips to Guiseley and Maidenhead have given us plenty of stories, along with plenty of points (six in total).

-We lightened the journey by heading down to London on Friday night, before setting off for Dover the following morning to see if Ricketts could make history in his first game.
+We lightened the long journey to the south coast by heading down to London on Friday night, before setting off for Dover the following morning to see if Ricketts could make history in his first game as a manager.

 From the Cliffs to the Crabble

 It was hard to miss Dover’s biggest attractions when we arrived.
 The castle stood on top of the town’s famous white cliffs and was visible from street level.
 Not only that, almost every shop, cafe, takeaway and pub had been christened something castle or cliff-related.
 It’s no real surprise, though, their presence in the skyline was stunning.
 And when we hiked to the top, the views along the cliffside walk were epic.